Pixlox/Pixlox/README.md

 ## Hi, I'm Omar! 👋
 Online, I usually go by Pixlox.
+> Explore, understand, establish, and connect.
+That is the way of Trailblaze.

 ## About me
 - 17yo student dev based in Sydney, Australia 🇦🇺
 - i play a lot of gacha games...
   - HSR and Genshin mainly, but ZZZ, WuWa and others too!